terra-quantum-public/tq42-pqc-oss/docs/classic_quantum_resistant_algs/aes.md

 *  **Output Feedback (OFB)**: OFB converts a block cipher into a synchronous stream cipher.
 It generates keystream blocks, which are then XORed with the plaintext blocks to produce ciphertext.
 The same keystream blocks are used to decrypt ciphertext back to plaintext.
 OFB ensures that the same plaintext inputs will result in different ciphertext outputs.

 * **Counter (CTR)**: Like OFB, CTR turns a block cipher into a stream cipher.
 It encrypts a set of counter values and then XORs the resulting output with the plaintext to generate the ciphertext.
 The counter is increased by one for every subsequent block and must be unique for each encryption operation.
 CTR mode is known for its ability to allow random access to the encrypted data blocks.

+* **Galois/Counter (GCM)**: The GCM algorithm provides both data authenticity (integrity) and confidentiality and belongs to the class of authenticated encryption with associated data (AEAD) methods.
+This means that as input it takes a key K, some plaintext P, and some associated data AD; it then encrypts the plaintext using the key to produce ciphertext C, and computes an authentication tag T from the ciphertext and the associated data (which remains unencrypted).
+A recipient with knowledge of K, upon reception of AD, C and T, can decrypt the ciphertext to recover the plaintext P and can check the tag T to ensure that neither ciphertext nor associated data were tampered with.

 Each of these modes has a specific use case where it excels and others where it may be susceptible.
 Modern practices typically favor modes like CTR over ECB and CBC due to their stronger security properties and performance benefits, particularly in settings susceptible to parallel processing.